gatech-genemark/GeneMark-ETP-exp/Arabidopsis_thaliana/annot/README.md

-# Instruction for the reference annotation preparation
+# Instructions for the reference annotation preparation

 The annotation comes from TAIR.
-NCBI RefSeq is using the FlyBase annotation.
+NCBI RefSeq is using the TAIR annotation.

 The commands below were used to prepare the main annotation files: